On Jan, 27 2020

-1. Use recyclable packaging materials
+1. Switch to sustainable e-commerce packaging materials

 The excessive use of un-recyclable packaging materials, such as bubble mailers, is one of the most environmentally harmful habits of the e-commerce industry.
 One key way that brands all around the globe are starting to solve this problem is switching to 100% recyclable packaging.